Employment and Training:

 They also have Disability Employment Advisors who can advise you on many issues relating to employment/unemployment matters.
 If you cannot work, they can tell you about the financial and practical support you may be able to get, and refer you to appropriate services offered by other organisations.

-New Deal for disabled people gives you the help and support you need to get back to work.
-To take part in New Deal for disabled people you must be getting a benefit to do with your health and you must want to find a job.
+Disabled people can get help and support to get back to work.
+The disabled person must be getting a benefit to do with health medical condition and must want to find a job.

 Access to Work can help you if your health or disability affects the way you do your job.
 It gives you and the person you work for advice and support with extra costs which may arise because of your needs.